akhilgeo/akhilgeorge.com/_posts/2020-08-26-install-admin-dashboard-on-your-jekyll-blog.md

 	![]({{ 'assets/images/post/jekyll-admin-2.png' | relative_url }})

-4. Open command prompt and navigate to your jekyll blog directory and execute the below command.
+4. Open the command prompt and navigate to your jekyll blog directory and execute the below command.

 		`bundle exec jekyll serve`